JavaScript

 What if you had several locations and each location had a variety of departments.
 And you want to restrict the employees to selecting only the departments at their location.
 How could you do that in HTML?
 You could use conditional branching (offered by some of our competitors).
 But that would require more than one page for your questionnaire.
 What if you wanted the questionnaire to be on one page and still maintain this functionality.
 How could you do it in just one HTML page?
 Answer: JavaScript.

-JavaScript can be used to dynamically generate questionnaire elements in real-time directly on the questionnaire as it is being completed by the participants.
+JavaScript can be used to dynamically generate questionnaire elements in real-time directly on the questionnaire as it is

 Click here or here for a demonstration.